gcallah/Rationalism/AntiRats2/FirstDrafts/intro.md

 Marx, R.G.
 Collingwood, Benedetto Croce, James Joyce, Eric Voegelin, and Marshall McLuhan.

+*George Eliot* (1819-1880) was the fiction-writing pen name of Mary Ann Evans.
+Under her birth name, she established herself as an important translator, editor, and critic.
+As George Eliot, she wrote some of the most important novels in English literature, including *Silas Marner* and *Middlemarch*.
+She was a careful student of the work of Spinoza, and embraced many rationalist ideas.
+But, as Rob Wyllie shows in his contribution, she was a cautious rationalist, who rejected many of the most radical rationalist propositions.
+In particular, she was sceptical of rationalist schemes for rebuilding human social life from the ground up, as she understood them to ignore the ineradicable influence of traditions and customs on human social behavior.

+*Fyodor Dostoevsky* (1821-1881) was a Russian novelist and essayist, and is often regarded as one of the most significant writers in world literature.

+*Max Weber* (1864-1920)

+*Mikhail Bulgakov* (1891-1940)

 *J.R.R.
 Tolkein* (1892-1973) wrote some of the best-selling novels of the last century, as well as being a professor of English language and literature at Oxford.
 In